MikeAustin71/pathfileopsgo/README.md

 2. FileMgrCollection - Processes and manages collections of type 'FileMgr'

-3. FileOpsCollection - Manages collections of operations performed on disc files.
+3. FileOpsCollection - Manages collections of operations performed on disk files.

 ### Dependencies